rahul-verma/arjuna/docs/source/cli.rst

 Following run options can be provided in command line:

-- **-h or --help**: To check all the run options
+- `-h` or `--help`: To check all the run options
-- **rid or --runid**: The id/name of this test run.
+- `rid` or --run-id`: The id/name of this test run.
 It is `mrun` by default.
 Run ID is used to create the report directory name.
-- **static-rid**: Instructs Arjuna NOT to use the run id without appending timestap to it.
+- `--static-rid`: Instructs Arjuna NOT to use the run id without appending timestap to it.
 It is very helpful to us this during script development as for every run a new report directory is not created.
-- **-rf or --report-formats**: Report formats for test report generation.
+- `-rf` or `--report-formats`: Report formats for test report generation.
 Allowed values are `XML` and `HTML`.
-- **--dry-run**: Do not run tests, just enumerate them.
+- `--dry-run`: Do not run tests, just enumerate them.
-- **--run-envs**: Provide the test environment names (e.g. `tenv`).
+- `-e` or `--run-envs`: Provide the test environment names (e.g. `tenv`).
 Arjuna automatically picks up the configuration file corresponding to this name from `<Project Root Dir>/config/env` directory (e.g. `tenv.conf`).
-- **--run-confs**: Provide the run configuration names (e.g. `trun1`).
+- `-c` or `--run-confs`: Provide the run configuration names (e.g. `trun1`).
 Arjuna automatically picks up the configuration file corresponding to this name from `<Project Root Dir>/config/run` directory (e.g. `trun1.conf`).
-- **-ao or --arjuna-option**: Provide any arjuna option as a key value pair.
+- `-ao` or `--arjuna-option`: Provide any arjuna option as a key value pair.
 Highest precedence amongst all ways of configurations.
 Superimposed on all configurations that Arjuna creates.
 You can provide any number of these switches.
-- **-uo or --user-option**: Provide any user option as a key value pair.
+- `-uo` or `--user-option`: Provide any user option as a key value pair.
 Highest precedence amongst all ways of configurations.
 Superimposed on all configurations that Arjuna creates.
 You can provide any number of these switches.

 The run-selected command
 ------------------------